amwellius/MPC_SPS_2024/README.md

   FUTURE TASKS:
   - normalize ADC samples to -100; 0; 100
+  - test different time intervals for car control and ADC

 NOTES TO FINDING A NEW LAP START
  - already tried many algorithms